Find your local Chapter

 If the person with Alzheimer's or dementia is a Medicare beneficiary, Medicare will pay for some, but not all, care costs.

 Medicare is a federal health insurance program generally for people age 65 or older who are receiving Social Security retirement benefits or who are younger than 65 and received Social Security disability benefits for at least 24 months.
+Regardless of whether receiving retirement and/or disability benefits or not, everyone should apply for Medicare three months prior to his or her 65th birthday to avoid future penalties.

 - Medicare covers inpatient hospital care and some of the doctors' fees and other medical items for people with Alzheimer's or dementia who are age 65 or older.
 Medicare Part D also covers many prescription drugs.